centiservice/mats3/docs/developing/SystemOfServices.md

 Additional components of a good services architecture are, in the humble opinion of the author:

+1. High-Availability and scale-out compatible: It must be possible to run more than a single instance of the service.
+   The typical problem to handle is "ownership of data": When running a single instance, you may assume that the db never changes unless "yourself" has changed it, while if there are >1 instance running, another copy of you may change the db.
+This has clear implications for how you think and code, in particular wrt. caching, and therefore you should always run at least 2 instances of any service in staging and prod to weed out such problems from the get-go.
-1. Common logging setup, so that you get the same good information from any service in the system.
+2. Common logging setup, so that you get the same good information from any service in the system.
 The log should be sent to a centralized system like Elastic/Kibana.
-2. Metrics set up and available for scrape, with easy ability to create service-specific metrics.
+3. Metrics set up and available for scrape, with easy ability to create service-specific metrics.
-3. Tracing.
+4. Tracing.
-4. Health checks, where it is possible to easily create service-specific checks.
+5. Health checks, where it is possible to easily create service-specific checks.
-5. A service-local introspection HTML GUI.
+6. A service-local introspection HTML GUI.
 This can show generic information like current config, system information like CPUs and memory etc. In addition, enabling developers to display service-specific information to themselves is great.

+One reader of this document mentioned _[The Twelve-Factor App](https://12factor.net/)_.
+There is clearly an overlap of ideas.

 For more on developing services utilizing Mats, read [Developing with Mats](DevelopingWithMats.md).